 - demonstrate the value of sustainable clinical pharmacy services provided through the Lamy Center.

 Research emphasis areas include, but are not limited to, translational research, pharmaco-epidemiology and health economics and outcomes research.
 Graduate level courses within aging, biostatistics, epidemiology, clinical trials and health services research are offered through the University of Maryland.
 Fellows are encouraged to frontload course enrollment during the first year of the fellowship to enable application of advanced skills and knowledge during the second fellowship year.
-Demonstration of research knowledge and skills will be a necessary component of successful fellowship completion.
+Fellows have the opportunity to apply for enrollment into the PhD in Pharmaceutical Health Services Research (PHSR) program through standard application procedures.
+Synergies between the two programs can be facilitated to complete requirements efficiently.

 Fellows undergo a highly, individualized experience guided by an initial joint evaluation with the Fellowship Director.
 A structured, formal self-evaluation and discussion with the Fellowship Director occurs at regular intervals (i.e., no less frequently than every 3 months) throughout the program.
 The Fellow’s progress is evaluated based on the individualized program objectives established at the beginning of the fellowship.
 Evaluation of the Fellow’s performance is based on such things as: posters and/or oral presentations at national meetings, seminars, research projects executed, manuscripts submitted or published, presentation skills, communication skills, professionalism, ability to evaluate scientific literature, research skills and time management.
 Provision of clinical services is evaluated by patient and colleague satisfaction and reported outcomes.
 The Fellow has the opportunity to openly evaluate the Fellowship Director and other program mentors every 3 months to assure that the program is meeting the Fellow’s needs for successful skill development.